mahavrila/my_smorl/README_preprocess.txt

-Preprocessing of rc15 dataset goes like this:
+Preprocessing of rc15 dataset in original paper goes like this:

   |<---- youchoose_buys.dat
   |<---- youchoose_clicks.dat